 If you’re willing to gamble on modifying a self-inflating pad or an air-inflatable one that you already own, there are also lots of videos online that explain how to shorten such pads using a pair of scissors and an iron.
 Here are a couple of good ones that I recommend:

 - How to Cut and Reseal a Klymit Static V Ultralight Sleeping Pad by John Abela

 - How to Cut and Reseal an Original NeoAir by Steve Evans of Suluk46 (a classic)

 - How to Shorten a Full Length Self-Inflatable Mattress by Erlo Brown

-In addition, don’t overlook the option switching to a cut-down closed cell foam pad, like the accordion-style folding Therm-a-Rest Zlite favored by many long distance hikers because it’s so durable.
+In addition, don’t overlook the option of switching to a cut-down closed-cell foam pad, like the accordion-style folding Therm-a-Rest Zlite favored by many long-distance hikers because it’s so durable.